 Fast React Systems Ltd may change this policy periodically by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy was last updated in May 2018.

-Fast React Systems Ltd (“Fast React”, “we”, “our”, “us”) are part of Coats Global Services, a division of Coats Group plc
+Fast React Systems Ltd (“Fast React”, “we”, “our”, “us”) are part of Coats Digital, a division of Coats Group plc

 We are committed to protecting and respecting your privacy.